Boutoukoat/Collatz-steps-on-large-numbers/README.md

 f(2^127-1)=        1660, time=       0.029 msecs.
 f(2^44497-1)=    598067, time=      14.632 msecs.
 ```

+displays the Collatz total stopping time (the number of iterations)  and the time (in milliseconds) needed to reach 1

 There is an extremely small demo file "demo.py" to get the total stopping time with increased numbers (the 51 known mersenne numbers).